trytouca/.github/Security.md

 # Reporting Security Issues

-If you discover a security issue in any of the Weasel software components, please privately report it to us at <hello@getweasel.com> first.
+If you discover a security issue in any of the Touca software components, please privately report it to us at <hello@touca.io> first.

 This will allow us to assess the risk and make a fix available before we add it to our public issue tracker.